henrikmotzkus/AutomationDemo/README.md

 1. Use of built in management tool like: Blueprints, Managed Apps, Custom UIs
 1. A little bit of terraform

+# How to use

+Clone the repository to your local workstation.
+Open it with Visual Studio Code.
+Every step is scripted with powershell.
+Open deploy.ps1 every step will be rolled out with the script.
+Change your the subscription id

 # Contact
 henrik.motzkus@microsoft.com